tmtsoftware/csw/docs/src/main/technical/alarm/alarm.md

 Once location is registered, components, alarm CLI & Alarm Server can resolve Redis location and start interacting with it using the component alarm API & alarm admin API.
-While the interaction of components with Alarm Service is limited to the `setSeverity` API, Alarm CLI can perform all admin operations as discussed [above](#api-structure).
+While the interaction of components with Alarm Service is limited to the `setSeverity` API, Alarm CLI can perform all admin operations as discussed @ref:[above](#api-and-implementation-structure).

 Alarm Server is part of ESW.HCMS and is not yet built.
-When built, its functionality will be to watch all severity changes using the admin API and [latch](#severity-latching) appropriate alarms to disconnected severity.
+When built, its functionality will be to watch all severity changes using the admin API and @ref:[latch](#severity-latching) appropriate alarms to disconnected severity.
 Apart from this, it will also be responsible for logging alarms and generating alarm events for archiving in DMS.ENG.
 It provides an HTTP interface for various UI layer ESW.HCMS applications for alarm and health visualisations.